kaltura/platform-install-packages/doc/install-kaltura-deb-based.md

 IMPORTANT NOTE:

-depending on your current Apache configuration, you may need to disable your default site configuration.
+If you had a pre-install Apache on the machine, depending on your current Apache configuration, you may need to disable your default site configuration.

 Use:
 ```